 In June 1974, the state started construction on a 4.6-mile US 7 expressway in Brookfield, a mere two weeks before the state wetland protection law went into effect.
 There were to be full interchanges at Silvermine Road and Junction Road (Route 133), but those were deleted to decrease costs.
 The northbound lanes opened to two-way traffic in December 1975.
 The segment opened completely on Oct.
 13, 1977.

 In June 1977, the Federal Highway Administration announced findings that the US 7 expressway would improve air quality.
 The state Environmental Department tentatively accepted this.

 In August 1981, two plans to extend US 7 a short distance from Norwalk were unveiled.
 The first, a $104M "full build" plan, would continue a six-lane freeway with full interchange at Route 15.
 The second, a $30M "half build," would extend two lanes only, with no interchange; the work would presumably be finished later.
 Work was expected to start by 1986.

 In the early 1990s, the state extended the south Danbury freeway for what seemed like about 100 feet, with a new interchange to the Danbury Fair Mall.
 Also, on Oct.
 17, 1992, the Norwalk freeway was extended north from Route 123 across Route 15 (the Merritt Parkway) to end a half-mile later.
 The interchange at Route 15 offers access to and from points west only.

 Circa 2000, the state numbered the exits north of I-84, perhaps feeling confident about finishing the rest of the freeway.
 Exits 1, 2, and 3 already exist near I-95.
-Here's how the numbers go, as you travel north:
+Exit 13 has since been revised, but here's how the numbers went, as you travel north:

 - Exit 11 - Federal Road